-classmethod from_url (url: str, kwargs) Instantiate from a URL.
+Instantiate from a URL.

-- url (str) URL that points to a zip archive of the DICOM images. - kwargs See parameters of the init method for details.
+- url (str) URL that points to a zip archive of the DICOM images. - use_filenames (bool) Whether to interpret axis angles using the filenames.
+Set to true for Elekta machines where the gantry/coll/couch data is not in the DICOM metadata.